Living with nature in mind

 Welcome to Nature in Mind where you’ll find articles on wildlife conservation, sustainable living and animal welfare, as well as memoir and opinion pieces.

-Wherever we live in the world, we’re all connected in our responsibility to humanity and nature.
-By living with nature in mind, we can enjoy a thriving natural environment and better mental health.
+Wherever we live in the world, we are connected by our responsibility to humanity and nature.
+By living with nature in mind, we can support a thriving natural environment and enjoy better mental health.
 We can enrich our own lives and those of generations to come.
 Through this blog, I hope to raise awareness of why nature matters.

-If you need a content writer, copywriter or copy editor for your business or publication, visit my freelance writing services website!
+If you need a content writer, copywriter or copy editor for your business or publication, visit my freelance writing services website: www.tracybrightenwriter.com .

 Image credit: Australasian Gannet Colony at Muriwai Beach, New Zealand by David Brighten